 Eagle Creek Renewable Energy was founded in 2010 to acquire, enhance, and operate small hydroelectric power facilities.
-Eagle Creek currently owns and operates sixty-six hydroelectric facilities representing 234 megawatts of capacity across the United States.
-Eagle Creek also has ownership interests equivalent to approximately 10 megawatts in thirteen other hydroelectric facilities and two solar facilities in New England.
+Eagle Creek currently owns and operates eighty five hydroelectric facilities representing 620 megawatts of capacity across the United States.
+Eagle Creek also has ownership interests equivalent to approximately 12 megawatts in fourteen other hydroelectric facilities and two solar facilities in New England.

 Eagle Creek is a privately owned entity and is a wholly-owned subsidiary of Ontario Power Generation.

-Eagle Creek traces its earliest roots to 1978, when the North American Hydro Company began operations in the upper Midwest, acquiring small, non-operating or underperforming plants and rehabilitating them to increase power production and reliability, eventually creating a portfolio of well-performing hydroelectric power facilities.
+Eagle Creek traces its earliest roots to 1978, when the North American Hydro Company began operations in the upper Midwest, acquiring small, non-operating or under-performing plants and rehabilitating them to increase power production and reliability, eventually creating a portfolio of well-performing hydroelectric power facilities.
 Eagle Creek was founded by initial investor Hudson Clean Energy Partners in 2010 to acquire, enhance, and operate the Mongaup River Hydroelectric System in New York.
-It subsequently acquired North American Hydro in 2012, benefitting from the expertise of the staff there.
+It subsequently acquired North American Hydro in 2012, benefiting from the expertise of the staff there.

 Later in 2012, Eagle Creek acquired the development rights to the Ball Mountain and Townshend projects in Vermont and began work to construct those facilities.
 In 2013, with additional financing from investors led by Power Energy Corporation, a subsidiary of Power Corporation of Canada, Eagle Creek acquired ten small hydroelectric facilities in the Northeast and began work to rehabilitate and enhance them.
 Since 2013, Eagle Creek has grown through the acquisition of operating, partially-operating, and non-operating facilities and has rehabilitated and improved more than 25 hydroelectric turbines that were previously out of service.